Certificate III in Conservation and Ecosystem Management

 This is a job where you will directly contribute to the ongoing preservation and maintenance of Australia's beautiful lands and waters, our unique wildlife and their habitat in the natural ecosystem, and our stunning parks and reserves.
 If you love working outdoors and have a passion for nature, this could be the pathway for you!

-Completion of this course can provide credit towards a relevant higher level qualification, should you wish to pursue further study.
+Completion of this nationally recognised and accredited qualification can provide credit towards a relevant higher level qualification, should you wish to pursue further study.

 • STEM